grig23/primetime.en/help/release-notes/tvsdk-3x-ios.md

  <p>TVSDK versions earlier than version 1.4.28 sometimes exhibit a long delay in the startup time when ad-enabled content is played on devices that are running on iOS 10.
 To resolve this issue, upgrade to version 1.4.28 or later.
 Version 1.4.28 was released on August 31, 2016, and iOS 10 was released on September 13, 2016.</p>
 -->

+**iOS TVSDK 3.13**

+* (ZD 42085) - Issues with playback on CMAF streams.

+* (ZD-43215) - Crash when dismissing the player while an ad is in progress.

+* (ZD 43210) - iOS HLS playback freezes when WebVTT subtitle is enabled.

 **iOS TVSDK 3.12**